Guild of One-Name Studies

 George James Anstey (1882 - 1958) Labour Candidate in the 1924 UK General Election for the seat of Lambeth, Norwood and a long serving Labour Councillor for the Borough of Lambeth.

-In 1600, according to both computer models and a detailed analysis of early parish registers, the population of Ansteys worldwide was about 600 (practically speaking all in England).
+By 1600, according to both computer models and a detailed analysis of early parish registers, the population of Ansteys worldwide was about 600 (practically speaking all of them located in England).

-Worldwide growth has been more spectacular, with over 7,000 Ansteys (and variant spellings) worldwide today, predominantly in Commonwealth countries.
-However, worldwide Anstey is only around the 78,000th most common surname!
+Worldwide growth has been more spectacular, with around 8,000 Ansteys (and variant spellings) worldwide today, predominantly in Commonwealth countries.
+However, Anstey is still only approximately the 78,000th most common surname in the world!

-By the time of the 1881 UK Census the distribution of Ansteys was heavily concentrated in the South West of England, particularly Devon and Gloucestershire.
-There was also a heavy presence in London and its surrounding counties.
+By the time of the 1881 UK Census the distribution of Ansteys was heavily concentrated in the South West of England, particularly Devon and South Gloucestershire; there was also a heavy presence in London and its surrounding counties.

 By 2015 there has been evident dispersion around the UK though the basic pattern of 1881 remains.
 Worldwide in 2015, England still contains the largest concentration of Ansteys (but only just), closely followed by Canada, with the USA, Australia and South Africa all containing solidly growing Anstey populations.